 - Doctoral students

 - Masters’ students

 1. Ensuring necessary compliance

-(a) For research overseas as part of doctoral or Master’s study, students must seek approval from the Graduate Research School (for doctoral students) or, for Master’s students, from the Divisional or Departmental Office as appropriate.
+- For research overseas as part of doctoral or master’s study, students must seek approval from the Graduate Research School (for doctoral students) or, for master’s students, from the Divisional or Departmental Office as appropriate.
 The Change of Research Details form should be completed and returned to the appropriate office for approval.

 2. Ensuring necessary travel documentation is obtained

 - The student should have a passport which is valid for more than six months after they return to New Zealand.

 - The necessary visas should have been obtained for the research.

 - Any access agreements to land/buildings/spaces must be obtained prior to data collection.